Poverty reduction: Capital, infrastructure and technology

 Long run economic growth per person is achieved through increases in capital (factors that increase productivity), both human and physical, and technology.
 Improving human capital, in the form of health, is needed for economic growth.
 Nations do not necessarily need wealth to gain health.
 For example, Sri Lanka had a maternal mortality rate of 2% in the 1930s, higher than any nation today.
 It reduced it to 0.5–0.6% in the 1950s and to 0.06% today.
 However, it was spending less each year on maternal health because it learned what worked and what did not.
 Knowledge on the cost effectiveness of healthcare interventions can be elusive but educational measures to disseminate what works are available, such as the disease control priorities project.
 Promoting hand washing is one of the most cost effective health intervention and can cut deaths from the major childhood diseases of diarrhea and pneumonia by half.

 Human capital, in the form of education, is an even more important determinant of economic growth than physical capital.
+According to a 2025 study, "education can account for about 45% of global economic growth and 60% of pretax income growth among the world's poorest 20% from 1980 to 2019.
+A significant fraction of these gains was made possible by skill-biased technical change amplifying the returns to education."

 Deworming children costs about 50 cents per child per year and reduces non-attendance from anemia, illness and malnutrition and is only a twenty-fifth as expensive to increase school attendance as by constructing schools.